moritz-a/Luzon/README.md

 Luzon is a TaaL (Token-as-a-License) implementation.
 This prototype is a floating license system as decentralised application.
 I built Luzon within a Master Thesis Project.
 The report is available upon request.

+Taal is the name of a volcano on the Philippine island Luzon.

 # Prerequisites
 * Node.js [Link](https://nodejs.org/)
 * Truffle (npm install truffle -g) [Link](https://truffleframework.com/)